Error-Makes-Clever/AAL-Price-Prediction-2010-2025/README.md

 > Among deep learning models, **RNN** showed stronger performance than LSTM and GRU, indicating that simpler architectures can still be effective on relatively linear, univariate data.
 > Deep learning models may yield better results in the future if trained with additional external features like trading volume, news sentiment, or economic indicators.

-Let me know if you'd like to include model architecture diagrams or links to results visualizations.